Stein's method for multivariate Brownian approximations of sums under dependence: Notation and spaces , , and

 \section{Notation and spaces $M$, $M^1$, $M^2$ and $M^0$}

 The following notation is used throughout the paper.
 For a function $w$ defined on the interval $[0,1]$ and taking values in a Euclidean space, we define

 where $|\cdot|$ denotes the Euclidean norm.
-We also let $D^p=D([0,1],\mathbbm{R}^p)$ be the Skorokhod space of all c\`adl\`ag functions on $[0,1]$ taking values in $\mathbbm{R}^p$.
+We also let $p$ be an integer such that $p\geq 1$ and $D^p=D([0,1],\mathbb{R}^p)$ be the Skorokhod space of all c\`adl\`ag functions on $[0,1]$ taking values in $\mathbb{R}^p$.
 In the literature, this space is usually equipped with the \textit{Skorokhod topology} generated by the \textit{Skorokhod metric} $\sigma$ given by

 where $I$ is the identity function and $\Lambda$ is the set of all strictly increasing continuous bijections on $[0,1]$.
 We will most often consider the topology generated by the supremum norm, though.